Want to appear more prominent in your Facebook Friend's news feed? Here's how.

 “Life Lessons Learned from My Terminally Ill Dog (Dakota)”

 Four months ago I was told by the vet that my 16 year old dog, Dakota was dying from liver and kidney failure.
 She basically handed over some pain pills, told me to keep him comfortable until the day he stops eating and drinking when I would be forced to put him to sleep.
-At first Ikota2011 accepted her dismal news and gave him the pain pills every 4 hours, religiously.
+At first I accepted her dismal news and gave him the pain pills every 4 hours, religiously.
 The pills were way too strong and put him in such a stupor the poor thing could barely walk.
 So I stopped.
 Pain meds were just putting a bigger burden on his liver and according to the vet he wasn't really in pain just a tad uncomfortable.
 There had to be a better way.

 Now anyone that knows me knows that I'm a big believer in holistic health and the power of herbs, and I don't give up on anything easily.
 I started doing research online.
 A lot of research.
 Wanting to find out everything I could on natural remedies for dogs suffering with kidney and liver failure.
 There are a number of herbs that strengthen the liver, and help to cleanse the toxins from the blood supply, a job usually done by healthy kidneys and liver.
 I needed to help my dog's body do the jobs it could no longer do on his own.